LiuYuancheng/Deepseek_Local_LATA/Articles/3_BrowserUseWithDeepSeek/readme.md

 The agent workflow is very simple as shown below and it operates in three primary steps:

 - Step 1: Add Scenario Prompt & Generate a To-Do List.
-- Step 2: Interact with the Browser.
+- Step 2: Interact with the Browser and analyze the page contents.
-- Step 3: Generate the Final Summary.
+- Step 3: Generate the Final Summary/Result and verify tasks finished.

 ![](img/s_05.png)